zhaff/CleanWP/README.md

 3. First it will display all the affected files
 4. Click "Click here to replace all" to clean the files
 5. Enjoy!

+For now, it will only scan all index.php files.

+## Note
+Please backup your files first before running this script.